quackduck/devzat/plugin/README.md

 Click [here](#3-use-the-api) to skip setup and jump to the API docs.

-## 0. Enable the plugin API
+## 0. Enable the plugin API/grant token

 In order to use the gRPC plugin API, you need to enable the integration in Devzat's config file.
-[See here for instructions on how to do that.](../Admin's%20Manual.md#using-the-plugin-api-integration)
+[See here for instructions on how to do that.](../Admin's%20Manual.md#using-the-plugin-api-integration) You'll also need to grant a token to use to authenticate the plugin; to do this, run `grant-token [username | other descriptor]` in your Devzat instance (you'll need to be an admin).
+If you ever want to revoke this token in the future, use `ls-tokens` to get the hash of the token, then run `revoke-token [hash]`.
+If you must, you can also configure a hardcoded token in the integration config file.

 ## 1. Set up a gRPC client